ethstorage/ethstorage-sdk/src/spec.md

 **Parameters**
 - `config` (object): Configuration object containing necessary settings.
    - `rpc` (string): RPC for any evm network.
-   - `ethStorageRpc` (string): RPC of EthStorage network, because the data is obtained from the EthStorage network.
+   - `ethStorageRpc` (string): The EthStorage network rpc corresponding to this evm network, the data is obtained from the EthStorage network.
    - `privateKey` (string): Wallet private key.

 **Example**